hucknz/cumulusmx/README.md

 Because of the breaking changes between v3 and v4 I've added a new tagging format.

-"cumulusmx:v4" will be available for all new releases going forward.
-This will automatically be updated as new versions are released. **The "cumulusmx:latest" tag will shift to v4 in July.** You can choose to use v4 by changing to that tag earlier if you'd prefer.
+`cumulusmx:v4` will be available for all new releases going forward.
+This will automatically be updated as new versions are released. **The `cumulusmx:latest` tag will shift to v4 in July.** You can choose to use v4 by changing to that tag earlier if you'd prefer.

-"cumulusmx:v3" will remain available for version 3 builds.
+`cumulusmx:v3` will remain available for version 3 builds.
 These will be updated monthly to avoid the containers going stale or security flaws being left open.

 ### Data migration ###

-v4 has a completely new data structure, therefore your files will need to be migrated. **The v4 release migrates from the v3 to the v4 data structure by default.** You can disable the migration by adding an environment variable "MIGRATE=false" to your docker-compose or "-e MIGRATE=false" for docker run.
+v4 has a completely new data structure, therefore your files will need to be migrated. **The v4 release migrates from the v3 to the v4 data structure by default.** You can disable the migration by adding an environment variable `MIGRATE=false` to your docker-compose or `-e MIGRATE=false` for docker run.
 If you use Custom Daily log files you will need to pass a list of these through an environment variable too.
 See migration detail below for more information.

 **Please ensure you back up your data files before updating to v4.
 I can not guarantee the migration will work correctly for you.**